nerdzeu/nerdz.eu/setup/README.md

 ### Errors on Top 100/Monthly 100/others

 Nessuno is using some C binaries for that, so we can't help you.
 Sorry :(

+### I'm setting some weird exceptions from Groovy script, something about timestamps.

+Have you set timezone to UTC?

 ### I got some other problem!